When and where to watch your favorite holiday specials this year

 MYRTLE BEACH, S.C.
-(WBTW) – It’s the most wonderful time of the year – holiday classics have returned to our TV screens.
+(WBTW) – It’s the most wonderful time of the year, when holiday classics have returned to our TV screens.

 That means favorites like Frosty the Snowman, Rudolph, and many others will once again appear in our favorite shows.